 Much anti-trafficking work is carried out in the shadows as it involves deep investigations and undercover work with dangerous criminal networks.
 To end the ivory crisis, traffickers must be found, arrested, and successfully prosecuted so that criminal networks reject ivory as being more risk than reward.
 The Elephant Crisis Fund has made dealing with ivory trafficking a priority area —supporting trusted law enforcement units across Africa to find, arrest and prosecute traffickers, helping local partners to develop courtroom monitoring programs, and supporting cross-border intelligence sharing and operations.
-Below, we share three of the 70 projects we’ve funded so far.
+The ECF has funded 77 anti-trafficking projects in Africa, Asia and the United States of America.

 The ECF makes investments to reduce public demand for ivory and curtail its availability by working with national governments end the ivory trade.
 The ECF also works with leading ivory experts to investigate the growth of illegal ivory trade markets in Asia and invests in mass media campaigns to educate the public about the negative consequences of buying ivory and shift opinion towards eliminating the ivory trade.
 The ECF has funded 27 demand reduction projects in Asia and the United States of America.

 Below we share details of some of the many anti-poaching, anti-trafficking and demand reduction projects that we have funded.